CheeseLee888/PALMmbQTL-doc/docs/step0_grm.md

 You can adjust naming/arguments to match your actual script.
 -->

-# Step 0: Constructing a Genetic Relationship Matrix (GRM)
+# Step 0 (optional): Constructing a Genetic Relationship Matrix (GRM)

-Step 0 generates a genetic relationship matrix (GRM) from genotype data.
+This step generates a genetic relationship matrix (GRM) from genotype data.
-This step is optional but recommended when individuals may be related or when population structure needs to be modeled.
+It is optional but recommended when individuals may be related or when population structure needs to be modeled.

 ## Script location